EnMasseProject/enmasse-workshop/README.md

 The Heating device application :

 * get temperature values from a simulated DHT22 temperature sensor sending them to the _temperature_ address periodically
-* receive commands for opening/closing a simulated valve on the _control/[device-id]_ address
+* receive commands for opening/closing a simulated valve on the _control/$device-id_ address

 The console application can be configured using a `device.properties` file which provides following parameters :

 * _service.hostname_ : hostname of the EnMasse messaging/mqtt service to connect (for AMQP or MQTT)
 * _service.port_ : port of the EnMasse messaging service to connect
 * _service.temperature.address_ : address on which temperature values will be sent (should not be changed from the _temperature_ value)
-* _service.control.prefix_ : prefix for defining the control address for receiving command (should not be changed from the _contro_ value)
+* _service.control.prefix_ : prefix for defining the control address for receiving command (should not be changed from the _control_ value)
 * _device.id_ : device identifier
 * _device.username_ : device username (from Keyclock) for EnMasse authentication
 * _device.password_ : device password (from Keyclock) for EnMasse authentication